 To Milan and Rome with Amma (2007)

 AMMA, VANI, ANIRUDH AND NAYANTARA IN THE VATICAN CITY.

-Milano is one of the largest, highly developed industrial and urban centers of Italy, situated in the province of Lombardy.
-It is not generally known for its architectural beauty or cultural history, in comparison to Florence, Rome or Venice, but as the well-heeled (like my boss) know, it houses one of most ancient churches, in Italy , the Basilica of SantAmbrogio built around 300 AD.
+Milano is one of Italy’s largest, highly developed industrial and urban centers, situated in the province of Lombardy.
+It is not generally known for its architectural beauty or cultural history, compared to Florence, Rome, or Venice, but as the well-heeled (like my boss) know, it houses one of the most ancient churches in Italy, the Basilica of Sant Ambrogio, built around 300 AD.
 It was a burial place for the Roman martyrs.

 Screen Shot 2017-04-17 at 9.48.31 PM

-Milan also has the Duomo, the world’s largest Gothic cathedral; second in size in Italy to the SaintPeters Basilica in Rome.
-This grand building is a representation of high technology in architecture and construction in Europe, with methods developed to raise large stones to great heights.
-The building of this monument was started during the end of 14th century, but the work took an astounding 4 centuries before it was completed by Napoleon Bonaparte in 1805!
-All the time taken has resulted eventually in a spectacle of white masonry of mammoth proportions.
+Milan also has the Duomo, the world’s largest Gothic cathedral, second in size in Italy to Saint Peter’s Basilica in Rome.
+This grand building is a representation of high-tech architecture and construction in Europe, with methods developed to lift large stones to great heights.
+Construction of this monument began at the end of the 14th century, but the work took an astounding 4 centuries to complete, under Napoleon Bonaparte in 1805!
+All the time taken has resulted in a spectacle of white masonry of mammoth proportions.

 Screen Shot 2017-04-17 at 9.48.39 PM.png